-If one is depressed by the circumstances of his/her life, he/she can identify with Bartimaeus: there is light at the end of the tunnel!
+Fourthly, if we are depressed by the circumstances of our lives, Bartimaeus reminds us that there is light at the end of the tunnel!

-There were so many voices in the crowd telling Bartimaeus to keep quiet, and yet he shouted louder to Jesus’ hearing.
-And so, if one is discouraged by the voices around him/her, he/she can identify with Bartimaeus: the healing voice of Jesus is yet to be heard!
+Fifthly, there were so many voices in the crowd telling Bartimaeus to keep quiet, and yet he shouted the louder until Jesus heard him.
+Similarly, if we are discouraged by the voices around us, let us not give up but rather persevere in our prayers until we hear the compassionate voice of Jesus!

-If one’s cry for help is ignored by family, friends and society, he/she can identify with Bartimaeus: for Jesus is different from our family and friends!
+Sixthly, if our cry for help is ignored by family, friends and society, Bartimaeus testifies that Jesus is not ignoring us!